intranda/goobi-plugin-step-pdf-upload/docs/index_en.md

 title: Electronic Publications
 identifier: intranda_step_pdfUpload
 published: true
 description: This is the technical documentation for the Goobi plugin for integrating electronic publications.
+keywords:
+    - Goobi workflow
+    - Plugin
+    - Step Plugin
 ---
 ## Introduction
 This documentation describes how to install, configure and use a plug-in to upload documents to Goobi.
 With the help of this plug-in, born-digital documents such as PDF files can be uploaded and managed directly in Goobi.